A Contextual Bandit Bake-off: Contextual Bandit Setup

 \subsection{Loss Estimates and Reductions}

 A common approach to solving problems with bandit (partial) feedback is to compute an estimate of the full feedback using the observed loss and then apply methods for the full-information setting to these estimated values.
-In the case of CBs, this allows an algorithm to find a good policy based on \emph{off-policy} exploration data collected by the algorithm.
-These loss estimates are commonly used to create CSC instances to be solved by the optimization oracle introduced above~\citep{agarwal2014taming,dudik2011efficient,langford2008epoch}, a process sometimes referred as \emph{reduction} to cost-sensitive classification.
-Given such estimates~$\hat \ell_t(a)$ of~$\ell_t(a)$ for all actions~$a$ and for~$t = 1, \ldots, T$, such a reduction constructs cost vectors $c_t = (\hat \ell_t(1), \ldots, \hat \ell_t(K)) \in \R^K$ and feeds them along with the observed contexts~$x_t$ to the CSC oracle~\eqref{eq:csc_oracle} in order to obtain a policy.
-We now describe the three different estimation methods considered in this paper, and how each is typically used for reduction to policy learning with a CSC or regression oracle.
+With enough randomization in the choices of actions, these can provide good \emph{counterfactual} estimates for other actions, and in turn, for new policies.
+In the case of CBs, this allows an algorithm to find a ``good'' policy based on \emph{off-policy} exploration data previously collected by the algorithm, for instance through various forms of off-policy learning~\citep[see, \eg,][]{dudik2011doubly}.

+Given loss estimates~$\hat \ell_t(a)$ of~$\ell_t(a)$ for all actions~$a$ (including unobserved ones) and for~$t = 1, \ldots, T$, one may directly write such an off-policy learning problem as optimizing a CSC objective of the form~\eqref{eq:csc_oracle} over policies, where~$x_t$ are the observed contexts and the cost vectors are defined by~$c_t = (\hat \ell_t(1), \ldots, \hat \ell_t(K)) \in \R^K$.
+A CB algorithm that relies on policies trained in this manner may be said to operate by \emph{reduction to off-policy learning}.
+A canonical example of this is the~$\epsilon$-Greedy algorithm~\citep{langford2008epoch}.
+More generally, CB algorithms may use these loss estimates to create more complex cost vectors~$c_t$ which could include additional bonuses for certain actions~\citep[\eg,][]{agarwal2014taming,dudik2011efficient}, a process which we refer to as \emph{reduction to cost-sensitive classification}, since this does not directly correspond to off-policy learning.

+We now describe the three different mechanisms considered in this paper for loss estimation and reduction to off-policy learning.
+The first two compute vectors~$\hat \ell_t \in \R^K$ of loss estimates; these may then be fed directly to a CSC oracle for off-policy learning, or used as part of more general reductions to CSC.
+The third approach relies directly on a regression oracle for reducing to off-policy learning.
 In what follows, we consider observed interaction records~$(x_t, a_t, \ell_t(a_t), p_t(a_t))$.

-Perhaps the simplest approach is the \textbf{inverse propensity-scoring} (IPS) estimator:
+\subparagraph{IPS (inverse propensity-scoring).} Perhaps the simplest approach is the following IPS estimator:

 For any action~$a$ with $p_t(a) > 0$, this estimator is unbiased, \ie~$\E_{a_t\sim p_t}[\hat{\ell}_t(a)] = \ell_t(a)$, but can have high variance when~$p_t(a_t)$ is small.
 The estimator leads to a straightforward CSC example~$(x_t, \hat{\ell}_t)$.
 Using such examples in~\eqref{eq:csc_oracle} provides a way to perform off-policy (or counterfactual) evaluation and optimization, which in turn allows a CB algorithm to identify good policies for exploration.
 In order to obtain good unbiased estimates, one needs to control the variance of the estimates, \eg, by enforcing a minimum exploration probability~$p_t(a) \geq \epsilon > 0$ on all actions.